An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Conclusions

 \section{Conclusions}

-In recent years, many new physics candidates have been explored in order to provide an explanation for one or more of the $a_\mu$ and $R_{D^{(*)}}$ anomalies, that have persisted in the experimental data.
-One of the most successful candidate particles is a scalar leptoquark of the $S_1$ type, which has been claimed to resolve all these anomalies.
-Most scenarios invoking leptoquarks, or other plausible candidates, for this specific purpose are nevertheless based on a bottom-up approach, and do not attempt to offer a UV-complete picture consistent with many other questions pertinent in high energy physics.
+During recent years, many new physics candidates have been explored in order to explain the $a_\mu$ and $R_{D^{(*)}}$ anomalies that have persisted in the experimental data.
+One of the strongest candidates that has been claimed to resolve both these anomalies is a scalar leptoquark of the $S_1$ type.
+Most scenarios invoking such leptoquarks, or other plausible candidates, for this specific purpose, are nevertheless based on a bottom-up approach and do not attempt to offer a UV-complete picture consistent with many other questions pertinent in high energy physics.

-In this article, we have taken the top-down approach of linking these anomalies to the $\mathrm{SO}(10)$ GUT group, by proposing the existence of an entire complex $\mathbf{10}_H$ multiplet at the TeV scale, circumventing the well-known splitting problem.
-This multiplet contains two Higgs doublets as well as two $S_1$-type leptoquarks -- a combination that in our view could potentially address the various collider anomalies.
+In this article, we have taken the top-down approach of linking these anomalies to the $\mathrm{SO}(10)$ GUT group by proposing the existence of an entire complex $\mathbf{10}_H$ multiplet at the TeV scale, circumventing the well-known mass-splitting problem of GUT gauge groups.
+This multiplet contains two Higgs doublets and two $S_1$-type leptoquarks -- a combination very likely to address the mentioned collider anomalies.
 The Higgs sector of the resultant low-energy model resembles that of the Type-II 2HDM.

-After discussing in detail the UV-complete framework as well as its low-scale limit, the Type-II 2HDM augmented with leptoquarks $Q_1$ and $Q_2$, we have presented the results of a thorough numerical analysis of the latter.
-This analysis, aimed at testing the consistency of the model's predictions with not only the measurements of the anomalous $a_\mu$ and $B$-decay observables, but also several other prominent $B$-physics results within 1$\sigma$, yielded many successful parameter space configurations.
-We have benchmarked several such configurations, representing wide ranges of the masses and couplings of $Q_1$ and $Q_2$, and shown that none of these is in conflict with the LHC data from the direct searches of the $S_1$-type leptoquarks.
+After discussing in detail the UV-complete framework as well as its low-energy limit -- the Type-II 2HDM augmented with leptoquarks $Q_1$ and $Q_2$ -- we have presented the results of our analysis of some sample configurations of the relevant parameters.
+This analysis aimed at testing the consistency of the model's predictions with not only the measurements of the $a_\mu$ and $R_{D^{(*)}}$ observables, but also several other important $B$-physics results as well as with the requirement of the perturbativity of the couplings of interest.
+We have benchmarked two contrasting types of combinations of the $Q_1$ and $Q_2$ couplings, each of which is fairly small to remain perturbative up to the GUT scale without being in conflict with the direct and indirect search results for the $S_1$-type leptoquark from the LHC.